MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 3. Style the menu.

-4. Style the RenderBody section.
+4. Style the photos section in Index.cshtml.

 5. Style the form.